Learning outcomes

 II.
 Measures for effective and sustainable competition on wholesale markets: access to resources of other enterprises

 Part 4.
-Synthesis and outlook
+Synthesis and future perspectives.

 • A "test of knowledge in electronic communications regulation", based on practical questions, is provided to students for self-assessment purposes.

 Then, in the May-June session, there is a written exam in the form of a multiple-choice questionnaire, which counts in the final mark of the teaching unit for 15 points out of 20.
-This exam consists of 15 multiple-choice questions and lasts a maximum of 60 minutes.
+This exam consists of 15 multiple-choice questions and lasts a maximum of 90 minutes.
 Some of the questions also require you to indicate the legal basis of the answer.
 The subject matter of the examination will be limited to the oral lectures.
 There will be no specific questions on the analysis of court rulings as such.
 The subject matter covers the course overhead transparencies (without the exceptions that are indicated) and the explanations given during the oral lectures.
 The examination will be “closed-book”, i.e. without access to the course transparencies, readings, WebCampus,.....
 Students may, however, bring with them a "compendium of regulation and court rulings".

 • The assessment organised at the end of the third term (August-September) is an oral examination (with preparation time), for which the subject matter of examination is limited to the oral course.
 It covers the course transparencies (without the exceptions that are indicated) and the explanations given during the oral lecture.
-No new analysis of a court ruling must be realized and the (presentations of) analyses of court decisions carried out in February-March by other students do not, as such, form part of the subject.
+No new analysis of a court ruling must be written and the analyses of court decisions carried out in February-March by other students do not form part of the subject.
 Assessment is “closed-book.”
 However, students may bring with them a "compendium of regulation and court rulings".
 Students are asked to answer three questions.
 Firstly, there are two precise questions, on a specific point of the subject matter and worth 5 points each, for which the student must demonstrate that he masters a particular point of the subject matter and that he is able to present it in a concise, but nonetheless complete, manner.
 Such a question could, for example, ask to give and explain the definition of a concept.
 One of these questions will relate to the court ruling analysed by the student in the second term.
 Then there is a broader, more general and cross-curricular question, worth 10 marks, which asks the student to develop a theme in depth and to consider all possible solutions.

-- The transparencies used for the courses are made available to students on the course's WebCampus site.
+•The transparencies used for the courses are made available to students on the course's WebCampus site.

-- A "compendium of regulation and court rulings" is available to students on the WebCampus site.
+• A "compendium of regulation and court rulings" is available to students on the WebCampus site.

-- Lists of relevant regulations and interesting websites are provided.
+• Lists of relevant regulations are provided.

 • Recommended readings designed to facilitate understanding of the subject, but which are not in themselves part of the subject matter of examination, are made available on the WebCampus site.
 These include the following texts: